Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In brief: These are two common ways commercial auto issues show up for plumbers, especially service operations.

-Scenario 1: Service van is stolen, and the tools are gone
+Service van is stolen, and the tools are gone

 A service van is stolen overnight or broken into at a jobsite.
 The vehicle itself is a commercial auto claim, but tools and equipment often require a separate tools and equipment policy.